oyama/pico-neuralclick/README.md

 Nop 1.00, Single click 0.00, Double click 0.00 -> Predicted label: Nop
 Nop 1.00, Single click 0.00, Double click 0.00 -> Predicted label: Nop
 ```
+It is not perfect.
+It is important that the reasoning works :-)

 ## License